starkAhmed43/DA24S023_DA6401_A3/README.md

 ```

 > **Note:**
-> Some directories (like `data/`, `lightning_logs/`, `wandb/`, and `predictions_*`) are created and used automatically as you run training, testing, or logging scripts.
-These are included in `.gitignore` and will not appear in a fresh clone until you run the code.
+> Some directories (like `data/`, `lightning_logs/`, `wandb/`, and `predictions_*`) are created and used automatically as you run training, testing, or hparam sweep scripts.
+These are included in `.gitignore` and will not appear in a fresh clone of the repo until you run the code.

----

-## License

-This repository is part of an academic assignment.
-Please check licensing and usage terms if you intend to reuse or distribute.